kaoudis/vulnparty-js/README.md

 # How to run

 ## Install needed dependencies and start the server (first time use)
+If you have dependency-related issues or issues running the server in order to try payloads against it, please file an issue in this repository.

 ```
 DEBIAN / UBUNTU
 sudo apt-get install libcurl4-gnutls-dev && \